david-a-parry/MutationMapper/README.md

 MutationMapper uses Ensembl’s REST API to search genes, sequences and determine functional consequences of mutations.
 It therefore only works when an internet connection is available.

-Download the latest version fpr your platform on the [releases page](https://github.com/gantzgraf/MutationMapper/releases).
+Download the latest version for your platform on the [releases page](https://github.com/gantzgraf/MutationMapper/releases).

 __CREDIT__

 MutationMapper was written by David A. Parry (d.a.parry@leeds.ac.uk)

-If you use this program to generate primers used in a publication, please cite the URL 'https://github.com/gantzgraf/MutationMapper'.
+If you use this program for a publication, please cite the URL 'https://github.com/gantzgraf/MutationMapper'.

 __LICENSE__